 The ETCS equipment shall comply with NNTR Bekendtgørelse 1465.

 There will also be areas of Banedanmark infrastructure that retain Zugbeeinflussungssystem (ZUB) 123 system for train control.
-Trains will be fitted with STM DK hardware and software to allow the ETCS system to operate with this train control system.
+Trains shall be fitted with STM DK hardware and software to allow the ETCS system to operate with this train control system.
 (217)

-Space and power supply provision is required for the potential fitment of train control and changeover equipment to allow operation in Sweden and Germany.
-(107c)

 Any cross border operation will require train control changeover equipment to avoid any delays.
 (107d) Please refer to 3.1.4 regarding the positioning of changeover equipment.

 The Operational Routes in Denmark include both track circuit, axle counter and loop train detection systems as detailed in 2014 LOC & PAS TSI §4.2.3.3.1.
 (154)